PaleovirologyLab/hi-fever/README.md

 ## Installation and usage

-HI-FEVER is available for use on LINUX, Windows (WSL) and Mac through Conda and Docker.
+HI-FEVER is available for use on LINUX, Windows (WSL), and Mac.
+The repository currently supports:
+- bootstrap/setup via Conda or Pixi
+- pipeline execution via Nextflow `-profile conda` or `-profile apptainer`

+Dockerfiles are present in `docker/`, but Docker is not currently configured as a first-class Nextflow profile in `conf/containers.config`.

 Full documentation can be found in [the wiki](https://github.com/PaleovirologyLab/hi-fever/wiki).

 ## Tests